Itamar-Kuznitsov/Systems_programing_HW5_part/README.md

 This part focus on the implementation for the  Magical Iterators tool - a custom datat container include 3 different iterators.

-The use of the iterators is in O(1) runing time and space complexity, the use of the Megical container is in O(N).
+The use of the iterators is in O(1) runing time and space complexity, the use of the Magical container is in O(N).

 Made with deoctest tools